ThomasCarroll/htqc/r_course/introToR_Session1.md

-Lists (Flattening lists to matrices)
+Lists (7/7) Flattening lists to matrices
 =========================================================
 A common step is to turn a list of standard results into matrix.
 This can be done in a few steps in R.